Azure/autorest.powershell/extensions/powershell/resources/assets/exports/readme.md

 # Exports
 This directory contains the cmdlets *exported by* `{$project.moduleName}`.
 No other cmdlets in this repository are directly exported.
 What that means is the `{$project.moduleName}` module will run [Export-ModuleMember](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/export-modulemember?view=powershell-6) on the cmldets in this directory.
 The cmdlets in this directory are generated at **build-time**.
 Do not put any custom code, files, cmdlets, etc. into this directory.
-Please use `${$lib.path.relative($project.baseFolder, $project.customFolder)}` for all custom implementation.
+Please use `${$lib.path.relative($project.exportsFolder, $project.customFolder)}` for all custom implementation.

+## Info
+- Modifiable: no
+- Generated: all
+- Committed: no
+- Packaged: yes

+## Details
+The cmdlets generated here are created every time you run `build-module.ps1`.
+These cmdlets are a merge of all (excluding `InternalExport`) cmdlets from the private binary (`${$lib.path.relative($project.exportsFolder, $project.dll)}`) and from the `${$lib.path.relative($project.exportsFolder, $project.psm1Custom)}` module.
+Cmdlets that are *not merged* from those directories are decorated with the `InternalExport` attribute.
+This happens when you set the cmdlet to **hide** from configuration.
+For more information on hiding, see [cmdlet hiding](https://github.com/Azure/autorest/blob/master/docs/powershell/options.md#cmdlet-hiding-exportation-suppression) or the `readme.md` in `${$lib.path.relative($project.exportsFolder, $project.internalFolder)}`.

+## Purpose
+We generate script cmdlets out of the binary cmdlets and custom cmdlets.
+The format of script cmdlets are simplistic; thus, easier to generate at build time.
+Generating the cmdlets is required as to allow merging of generated binary, hand-written binary, and hand-written custom cmdlets.
+For Azure cmdlets (those using `--azure`), having script cmdlets simplifies the mechanism for exporting Azure profiles.